1and1internet/supervisorgo/README.md

 There are a number of unsupported / incomplete features.
 However, for the purposes that we are using it for it should be complete enough.

-It doesn't handle eventlisteners, but it's possible to add this line to
+It doesn't handle eventlisteners, but it's possible to add this line to make it exit if any child fails completely.

 ```
 [supervisord]